ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 ## New information resource and media type: ALTO Property Map {#con-propmap}

-The Unified Property extension introduces a new ALTO information resource named Property Map.
+This document introduces a new ALTO information resource named Property Map.
 An ALTO property map provides a set of properties on a set of entities.
 These entities may be of different types.
 For example, an ALTO property map may define the ASN property for both "ipv4" and "ipv6" type of